 2. Continuity of Obligation: When you meet with a client, check to see if the current loan is in the name of both parties or just one.
 If the home is awarded to the spouse that is NOT currently on the loan, then there is no “continuity of obligation” so the refinance transaction will be considered cash-out and therefore limited to 80% of the home’s value for a Conventional loan and 85% for an FHA loan.
 This can impact the amount of a marital lien that can be paid or the timetable for closing a loan.
 It doesn’t happen a lot, but I am noticing it more and more so I want to bring it to your attention.

-As always – please feel free to contact me with any questions.
+As always – please contact me with any questions.
 I am happy to explain guidelines, answer scenario questions or meet with clients to review options.
 My primary office is in Woodbury; but I frequently meet clients in our Edina, Maple Grove, Minnetonka and other satellite offices.
 Location is never an issue.

 NMLS Number #451627